VET Student Loans at NCAT RTO 6736

 Government Subsidised Place (Skills First Funding)

-Students who hold a Healthcare Card, are of Aboriginal/Torres Strait Islander descent or Asylum Seekers are eligible for a concession on their government subsidised tuition fees.
+Students who hold a Healthcare Card, Pension Card, Veteran’s Gold Card or are a dependent of a card holder, are of Aboriginal/Torres Strait Islander descent or Asylum Seekers are eligible for a concession on their government subsidised tuition fees.

 Diploma level students are not eligible for a concession or exemption of tuition fees.
 However, Aboriginal/Torres Strait Islander students in a government subsidised place are eligible to access fee concessions.